They say that data is the new oil.

 But, just like oil, data is worthless unless it is sourced, refined, and distributed.
 Industries across today’s digitalised economy are implementing systems that will enable them to extract value from this new digital asset.
 The nature-restoration sector is no different.

 The dissemination and analysis of reliable data is fundamental to the scaling of effective environmental markets.
 It underpins the carbon credits generated by projects, acts as a quantifier of positive environmental impact, and provides crucial insights about project performance.
-Without impact measurement provided by data, convincing investors, credit buyers, and philanthropists to part with hard-earned cash to fund regeneration would near impossible.
+Without impact measurement provided by data, convincing investors, credit buyers, and philanthropists to part with hard-earned cash to fund regeneration would be near impossible.

 A few weeks ago, we wrote here about the challenges that NBS project developers and investors are facing when it comes to managing data, specifically related to its collection, processing, and reporting.
 This week we’re going to build on this theme and look into some of the ways that teams managing natural assets are rising to these data challenges to uncover the value that lies within.

 Before you can do anything with data, you first need to collect it from the myriad of different sources.
 These sources can be broadly bucketed into two categories: 1) remote sensing, and 2) ground-truth data.
 Remote sensing data is inherently tech-enabled so, while there are terabytes of information and innumerable different providers to wrangle at once, collecting remotely sensed doesn’t tend to cause too many issues.